However, retailers and consumers are not the only ones increasing their activities online.

-Where are you, physically?
-Are you connected to Wifi and, if so, which Wifi network?
+If you are not at home, pay attention to which wifi you are connecting to.
+Do you have the tendency of connecting to free wifi?
 If is it called "Free Wifi" or something similar, then you should consider whether to do shopping on that network.
 It may be a criminal who set up the wifi network to listen to your traffic and capture your personal information.
-And don’t use public computers for online shopping.
+And never use public computers for online shopping.

 When you need to make online payments, make sure it is https://www.shop.com and not http://www.shop.com.
-It will also show a small padlock in the address bar.
+It will also appear as a small padlock in the address bar.

 Other things like poor language or exceptionally attractive offers are also signals that you should listen to.

-The web shop should use secure payments together Visa, Mastercard and / or direct payment from the online bank.
+The webshop should use secure payments together with Visa, Mastercard, PayPal, Swish, and/or direct payment from the online bank.
 And don’t forget to check your bank account statement to look for deviant transactions.

 Are you able to detect what's wrong with these addresses?